Losant/losant-docs/docs/applications/overview.md

 ### Permissions

 Before setting up your configuration to archive, make sure that your 3rd party user has the correct permissions.
-For Google Cloud Services, create a service account with `ObjectCreator` and `ObjectViewer` permissions, which are the minimal permissions.
+For Google Cloud Services, create a service account with `ObjectAdmin` permissions, which are the minimal permissions.
 For Amazon S3 archival, set the user's IAM Policy to the following guidelines, such that `bucketname` is replaced with the actual bucket name:

 ```
 {